 Massage, Sports Massage, Myofascial Release, Recovery and Flexibility in Clapham London

 Massage when delivered with skill can provide powerful and wide ranging effects.
 Fortunately, these are skills possessed by our highly experienced team of soft tissue therapists.

-In Balance Performance’s massage treatment rooms we use a number of sports, remedial, deep, myofascial and soft tissue release techniques, plus Hot Stone Massage and AIS flexibility techniques:
+In Balance Performance’s massage treatment rooms we use a number of sports, remedial, deep, myofascial and soft tissue release techniques.
+In addition Nadia Hussain offers Hot Stone Massage and Larry Clift AIS flexibility techniques:

 - Ease the stresses, strains and tensions felt across your body and maintain good health.

 - Ease the tension and pain manifested physically during periods of stress and for better mental health and wellbeing.

 - Relieve work and study related tension in the arm, neck, upper and lower back